rust-lang/rfcs/text/0000-Project-Goals-2024h2.md

 * performance, memory usage, and resource consumption; and
 * long-term maintenance and extensibility.

-We consider "any two out of the three" to the right heuristic for projects where Rust is a strong contender or possibly the best option.
+We consider "any two out of the three" as the right heuristic for projects where Rust is a strong contender or possibly the best option.

 ### Axioms for selecting goals